 The Budget Process: A Citizen’s Guide to Participation is prepared by the California Senate and provides the definitive overview of the budget process.

-CFT STATE BUDGET BRIEFS
+OUR STATE BUDGET BRIEFS

 The CFT Research Department analyzes the state budget and the impact it will have on education, from early childhood to university.
 The Research Briefs span the timeline of budget process, from the governor’s January proposals to the adopted and signed budget.